MiloBuwalda/uva-prog-c/20 Lectures/010 Week 1/10 Friday.md

 [Slides](http://cdn.cs50.net/2011/fall/lectures/1/week1f.pdf)

-## Announcements and Demos (0:00–7:00)

-* 0 new handouts.

-* Thanks for coming back, all 646 of you!
-Once again, we’ve hit record numbers for CS50 enrollment.
-Let the fun begin!
-Of course, you do retain the right to leave the course if you’re truly feeling overwhelmed, but please listen to David when he implores you to reach out to a member of the teaching staff before you do so.
-There’s a good chance we’ll be able to address your frustrations and fears so that you’ll be able to soldier on!

-* You’re invited to CS50 Lunches on Fridays at 1:15 p.m.!
-These are op- portunities for you to interact on a more personal level with the teaching staff, so we hope you’ll take advantage of them.

-* To get an idea of just how many people are dedicated to helping you get through this semester, check out cs50.net/staff.

-* A few statistics from the first installment of new-and-improved Office
-Hours:
-> – A total of almost 200 questions were asked, with a peak of about 100
-> occurring on Tuesday.
-> – Average wait time ranged from under 25 seconds on Monday to just
-> over 150 seconds on Tuesday.

-* Sectioning starts later today and ends Monday at noon.
-Supersections, which are open to all, will be held this Sunday, Monday, and Tuesday.

-* This week’s problem set will be our first in C. You’ll be writing a few programs, the first of which will be nothing more than a “hello, world” app.
-The second program will involve solving a greedy counting prob- lem and the third program will require implementing a crude graph of isawyouharvard.com statistics.
-In general, we’ll focus this week on get- ting comfortable with the syntax in C. If you’re feeling adventurous, try tackling the Hacker Edition!

-* This week’s Walkthrough will be held on Sunday at 7 p.m.

 ## From Last Time (7:00–31:00)

 * As we transitioned from Scratch to C, we discovered that learning a little bit of cryptic syntax is all that stands between us and the tremendous power of a low-level programming language.

-* Recall that we set up the CS50 Appliance which allows you to run an op- erating system within your personal computer’s default operating system.
+* Recall that we set up the CS50 Appliance which allows you to run an operating system within your personal computer’s default operating system.
-Once we did so, we opened a program called gedit, a text editor with a built-in command line that allows us to write, compile, and run our code all within the same window.
+Once we did so, we opened a program called *gedit*, a text editor with a built-in command line that allows us to write, compile, and run our code all within the same window.
 If you come to find the command line in gedit too small for your needs, you can open Terminal for a full-screen version.

 * By convention, we saved our C source code file with a .c extension.
 To compile our program, we ran the `make` command followed by the name of